 Apex Magazine is committed to providing a website that is accessible to the widest possible audience, regardless of technology or ability.
 We are actively working to increase the accessibility and usability of our website and in doing so adhere to many of the available standards and guidelines.

 We acknowledge that we have a lot of work to do in regards to increasing our site’s accessibility.
 It is our goal that by the end of 2020 we will conform to level Double-A of the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines 2.1.
 These guidelines explain how to make web content more accessible for people with disabilities.
 Conformance with these guidelines will help make the web more user friendly for all people.

 This site has been built using the DIVI module platform and therefore reliant, to a degree, on the makers of DIVI to reach W3C and WCAG compliance.
 However, we will do our best to adhere to best practices and guidelines when we’re able to do so.

 We are continually seeking out solutions that will bring all areas of the site up to the same level of overall web accessibility.
-In the meantime should you experience any difficulty in accessing Apex Magazine, please don’t hesitate to contact our publisher and editor-in-chief Jason Sizemore.
+In the meantime should you experience any difficulty in accessing Apex Magazine, please don’t hesitate to contact Jason Sizemore.